yhagio/utage/README.md

-### Senior Web Developer Nanodegree - Capstone Project
+# Utage

 ### What is this app?

-**Utage** : Event / Party Planning app that is installable and accesible, with offline usability.
+Event / Party Planning app that is installable and accesible, with offline usability.

 ![Screenshot](/scrn.png)